pungggi/mouse_gestures/README.md

   - `description`: Optional description of what the command does
   - `waitSeconds`: Number of seconds to wait before executing the next command (only applies in sequential mode, must be a positive integer)
   - `args`: Optional array of arguments to pass to the command
 - `group`: Optional string.
 Assigns the gesture to a specific group in the cheat sheet for better organization.
-Gestures without a group will appear under a default "Ungrouped" category.

 This should allow you to work with the extension, but if you want to go deeper then read further: